centrifugal/documentation/README.md

 ![Centrifugal intro](https://raw.githubusercontent.com/centrifugal/documentation/master/assets/images/intro.png)

+**Note that some things do not work yet properly because have not been released yet.
+For example javascript client compatible with Centrifugo located in 0.8.0 branch, the same for Cent library**

+**Everything will be released at 21 May 2015**

 Centrifugal organization is a set of tools to add real-time features on your web site.

 It brings together several repositories linked by a common purpose – give you a complete